-From the standpoint of the neoclassical model, what matters for the wealth effect are changes in the present discounted value of government purchases, not the particular timing of the purchases.
+From the standpoint of the neoclassical model, what matters for the wealth effect is the change in the present discounted value of government purchases, not the particular timing of the purchases.
 Thus, it is essential to identify when news becomes available about a major change in the present discounted value of government spending.